markwdalton/lambdalabs/documentation/software/slurm-cluster/setting-up-slurm.md

 #### Setting Up Slurm with gres and cgroups
+##### These are just basic instructions, with MIG you may want to use NVML in the gres.conf

 * [General Slurm Quick Start](https://slurm.schedmd.com/quickstart_admin.html)
 * [Slurm configuration tool](https://slurm.schedmd.com/configurator.html)

 Installing on Ubuntu: